Therapy for Trauma

 Multi-Generational or Historical Trauma

-Common mental health symptoms as a result of trauma:
+mental health symptoms as a result of trauma

 Trouble Thinking Clearly and Communicating